altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - pendingTags:<assetId> [<str>, ...]: list of tags that should be applied to a local piv that hasn't been uploaded yet
 - pivDate:<assetId> <int>: date of each local piv
 - pivMap:<assetId> <str> [DISK]: maps the id of a local piv to the id of its uploaded counterpart
+- previousError <object> [DISK]: stores the last error experienced by the application, if any
 - recurringUser <bool> [DISK]: whether the user is new to the app or has already used it - to redirect to either signup or login
 - queryResult: {total: <int>, tags: {<tag>: <int>, ...}, pivs: [{...}, ...], timeHeader: {<year:month>: true|false, ...}}: result of query, brought from server
 - queryTags: [<string>, ...]: list of tags of the current query